great-expectations/great_expectations/docs/guides/how_to_guides/configuring_data_contexts/how_to_instantiate_a_data_context_on_an_databricks_spark_cluster.rst

 Steps
 -----

+This how-to-guide assumes that you are using the Databricks File Store (DBFS) as the Datasource, Metadata Store, and DataDocs store.
+The `DBFS is a file store <https://docs.databricks.com/data/databricks-file-system.html>`_ that is native to Databricks clusters and Notebooks.
+Files on DBFS can be written and read as if they were on a local filesystem, just by adding the `/dbfs/FileStore/` prefix to the path.
+For information on how to configure Databricks for filesystems on Azure and AWS, please see the associated documentation in the Additional Notes section below.

-- The snippet below shows Python code that instantiates and configures a Data Context.
+The following snippet shows Python code that instantiates and configures a Data Context.
 Copy this snippet into a cell in your Databricks Spark notebook.

-- This how-to-guide assumes that you are using the Databricks File store (DBFS) as the the Datasource, Metadata Store, and DataDocs store.
-The DBFS is the file store that is native to Databricks clusters and Notebooks.
-Files on DBFs can be written and read similar to a local filesystem, just by adding the `/dbfs/FileStore/` prefix.
-- GreatExpectations classes that work with a local Filesystem, like the `TupleFilesystemStoreBackend` will work out of the box in Databricks DBFS.
-- For information on how to configure Databricks for filesystems on Azure and AWS, please see the associated documentation in the *Additional Notes* and *Additional Resources* section below.

 .. code-block:: python